Existence of log canonical flips and a special LMMP: LMMP on very exceptional divisors

 Assume that $\dim P>0$.
-Let $Z'$ be a general hyperplane section of $Z$, $X'=f^* Z'$, and let $f'$ be the induced contraction $X'\to Z'$.
-Since $Z'$ is general, it intersects $P$, and $X'$ does not contain any component of $D$ nor any "component" of $\Lambda$.
+Let $Z'$ be a very general hyperplane section of $Z$, $X'=f^* Z'$, and let $f'$ be the induced contraction $X'\to Z'$.
+Since $Z'$ is very general, it intersects $P$, and $X'$ does not contain any component of $D$ nor any "component" of $\Lambda$.
 So, $\Lambda\cap X'$ is again a countable union of $\codim\ge 2$ proper closed subsets of $X'$.
-Since $X'$ is general, it does not contain any component of the singular locus of $X$ hence $D|_{X'}$ is determined on the smooth locus of $X$ and the negative part of $D|_{X'}$ is given by $D^-|_{X'}$ defined on the smooth locus.
-Moreover, the choice of $X'$ ensures that it does not contain any component of $S_1\cap S_2$ if $S_1,S_2$ are prime divisors mapping onto $P$.
+Since $X'$ is general, it does not contain any component of the singular locus of $X$ hence $D|_{X'}$ is determined on the smooth locus of $X$.
+Similarly, the negative part of $D|_{X'}$ is given by $D^-|_{X'}$ defined on the smooth locus of $X$.
+Moreover, we can assume that $X'$ does not contain any component of $S_1\cap S_2$ if $S_1,S_2$ are prime divisors mapping onto $P$.